jfrancis42/spot-lisp/README.md

 deltas, but I need this to work **right now**, so I'm cutting corners.
 I'll fix it later, I promise.

+A KML file of the spots can be created by calling the function write-kml-file with the file name and list of spots.
+This file can be loaded in Google Earth.
+For example: (write-kml-file "my-trip.kml" *spots*)

 You can also save this program as a compiled binary by calling (make-executable).
 This calls save-lisp-and-die, which requires that no other threads are running (ie, it'll fail if you've already called